Learning outcomes for this module

 - IB (1.24) in the event that a client makes a complaint, providing them with all the necessary information concerning the handling of the complaint

-It is worth thinking about your firm’s complaints procedure meet the needs of child clients.
+It is worth thinking about whether or not your firm’s complaints procedure meets the needs of child clients.
 What adjustments could you make to the procedure to make it more child friendly?
 Do you treat all expressions of dissatisfaction as a complaint or require clients to formally complain?
 Module 5 provides an opportunity to reflect on the measures you take to obtain this feedback from children, and on what you do to respond to such complaints constructively.

 The Code states: the following indicative behaviours tend to indicate the outcomes set out in Chapter One have not been achieved: